alexsam29/MyCheckUp/Backlog.md

 ### Dashboard
 > - As a doctor, I should be able to add a prescription to a patient so that the patient can view their prescription.
 > - As a doctor, I should be able to edit the patient’s prescription so that I can make changes if required.
-> - As a doctor, I should be able to view my profile page.
+> - As a doctor, I should be able to view my profile page and see that all information is legit.
 > - As a doctor, I should be able to view my patients’ profiles so that I can see all of the patients under my care.
 > - As a doctor, I should be able to view the patient’s medical history so that I can get a good understanding of the patient.
-> - As a doctor, I should be able to access all of my appointments.
+> - As a doctor, I should be able to see and access all of my appointments.
-> - As a patient, I should be able to view my profile page.
+> - As a patient, I should be able to view my profile page and see if all the information is correct.
 > - As a patient, I should be able to see anything prescribed by the doctor so that I can get the prescribed medicine from the pharmacy.
-> - As a patient, I should be able to view my medical history.
+> - As a patient, I should be able to view my medical history to help me keep track of my health condition.
 > - As a patient, I should be able to view all past and future appointments.

 ### Homepage